impostorsguides/impostorsguides.github.io/rbenv/Scraps of notes.md

   <img src="/assets/images/chat-gpt-why-arent-files-executable-by-default.png" width="70%" alt="Asking ChatGPT why files aren't executable by their creator until `chmod` is run.">
 </p>

 I wanted to verify the statement `When a new file is created, it inherits the default permissions of the directory it was created in...`, so I did an experiment.
 I made a directory, verified that its permissions were such that the user who created it could "execute" it, and then created a file inside that directory.
 But that file was not, by default, executable by its creator.
 That implies the ChatGPT statement was incorrect.
-So I Googled `do unix files inherit the permissions of a directory`, and got [this link](https://archive.ph/uQX9j#selection-1631.0-1645.117){:target="_blank" rel="noopener"} as the first result:
+So I Googled `do unix files inherit the permissions of a directory`, and got [this link](https://archive.ph/uQX9j#selection-1631.0-1645.117){:target="_blank" rel="noopener" } as the first result:

 <p style="text-align: center">
   <img src="/assets/images/file-permissions-inheritance-in-unix-1.png" width="70%" alt="Confirming that ChatGPT was not, in fact, correct about UNIX file permissions inheritance.">
 </p>

-This is confirmed by [this StackOverflow post](https://web.archive.org/web/20230129173431/https://superuser.com/questions/264383/how-to-set-file-permissions-so-that-new-files-inherit-same-permissions){:target="_blank" rel="noopener"}:
+This is confirmed by [this StackOverflow post](https://web.archive.org/web/20230129173431/https://superuser.com/questions/264383/how-to-set-file-permissions-so-that-new-files-inherit-same-permissions){:target="_blank" rel="noopener" }:

 <p style="text-align: center">
   <img src="/assets/images/file-permissions-inheritance-in-unix-2.png" width="50%" alt="More confirmation that ChatGPT was not, in fact, correct about UNIX file permissions inheritance.">